Pan Verus Project Aims

 - Skills/jobs training

 Education opportunities for park staff and local communities are a major factor in the Pan Verus Project’s aims.
-By creating opportunities for the park staff to become more highly trained, the tourism opportunities in the park will benefit as well.
+By creating opportunities for the park staff to become more highly trained by working with researchers, the tourism opportunities in the park will benefit as well.

 Many people in Sierra Leone have never heard of the Outamba Kilimi National Park.
-The Pan Verus Project hopes to partner with high schools and universities to bring Sierra Leonean students to the park to learn about their country’s wildlife and natural resources.
+The Pan Verus Project hopes to partner with universities to bring Sierra Leonean students to the park to learn about their country’s wildlife and natural resources.

 The Pan Verus Project also aims for complete transparency when it comes to working with local communities.
 Talks will regularly be held to let the people who live in and around the park know why exactly the project is there, what their research is about, what they have found, and how environmental conservation can benefit them.